comatory/sdraw/README.md

 - Right shoulder button / Left shoulder button - for cycling between colors
 - Right trigger button / Left trigger button - for cycling between tool variants

+Basic touch controls are also supported (single touch).
+The application is really optimized for desktop and will work with tablet viewport size in portrait mode.
+However tablets were not considered (yet) as the main device.

 ## Installation

 Upload source files to a folder on a web server ;)